Crusading movement: Songs

 Robert of Rheims's chronicle inspired verses in the Song of Antioch, a French epic poem recounting Antioch's siege.
 This work launched a semi-historical cycle of Crusade epics.
 Only 179 vernacular songs survive, mostly in Occitan by troubadours, using traditional forms like sirventes, pastorellas, and planhs.
 The literary scholar Linda Paterson highlights the Occitan Marcabru's praise of the Iberian crusades as especially powerful.
 Most French and Occitan songs date to the Third Crusade.
-In Iberia, the Song of My Cid recounts the exploits of the Castilian noble Rodrigo Díaz de Vivar.
+In Iberia, the Song of My Cid recounts the exploits of the Castilian noble Rodrigo Díaz de Vivar, establishing a tradition of ballads on the wars of the Reconquista.

 Muslim, eastern Christian and Jewish works

 Though medieval Muslim scholars never treated the Crusades as a distinct subject, Muslim poets like Ibn al-Khayyat warned of the threat of the "polytheists".
 Only two Muslim texts record daily contact with Franks: the aristocrat Usama ibn Munqidh's memoir and Ibn Jubayr's pilgrimage account.
 Some Arabic epics—such as the tale of the warrior woman Dhat al-Himma—also reference the crusades.
+For the history of the Iberian crusades, the early-14th-century compendium by Ibn 'Idhari is a particularly reliable source.

-After the First Crusade, Byzantine writers increasingly treated Western Europeans as a single group, using terms like Latini.
-Niketas Choniates and other chroniclers acknowledged Latin military skill but portrayed them as barbarians.
-Clashes between German crusaders and Byzantines during the Second Crusade inspired two poems likening the crusaders to wild beasts.
-The political marriage of the Byzantine princess Theodora to the Crusader Henry Jasomirgott also drew hostile poetry, with her mother Eirene calling her son-in-law a "flesh-eating beast".
-Later, Byzantine vernacular literature absorbed motifs—knights, love, and adventure—from chivalric romances.
+After the First Crusade, Byzantine writers increasingly treated Western Europeans as a single group, using terms such as Latini.
+Niketas Choniates and other chroniclers acknowledged Latin military skill but depicted them as barbarians.
+During the Second Crusade, clashes inspired two poems likening crusaders to wild beasts.
+Later, Byzantine vernacular literature absorbed motifs—knights, love, and adventure—from chivalric romance.

 The earliest Armenian reference to the Crusades—a 1098 colophon to a legal text—speaks of the arrival of "the western nation of heroes".
 Chroniclers such as Matthew of Edessa cast the Crusades in apocalyptic terms, associating Frankish rule with the fourth kingdom in Daniel's prophecy.
 In 1144, the prelate Nerses Shnorhali composed a Lament for the Fall of Edessa, voicing hope for Islam's future downfall.
 The Cilician noble Smbat's Chronicle shows familiarity with Western customs.

 The Rhineland massacres sparked a literary response unprecedented in European Jewish history.
 The Mainz Anonymous, one of the earliest Hebrew accounts, inspired subsequent chronicles, including Eliezer ben Nathan's.
 Laments commemorating the pogroms entered the Ninth of Av liturgy c.
 1200.
 Jewish pilgrims such as Benjamin of Tudela recorded their journey in travelogues, and an unknown Jew from France who settled in the Holy Land in 1211 wrote a treatise urging others to reclaim it for Judaism.